Rakshitg600/Notakto-website/CONTRIBUTING.md

 Welcome, and thank you for contributing to **Notakto**.
 Notakto is a nostalgic, strategy-focused variant of tic-tac-toe with multiplayer, AI, and an in-game economy.

-If this is your first time contributing to an open source project, see the [first PR guide][1].
+If this is your first time contributing to an open source project, see [Your First Pull Request][1].

 ## 🛠️ Pull Request Process